 Speaking of grief, infertility is a loss and is allowed to be mourned.
 Being unable to conceive a child can be one of the greatest losses you will ever face.

 If your grief and sadness become too powerful, don’t be afraid to talk to a mental health professional.
 He or she can help you as a sounding board and help to teach you coping strategies.

 Resolve provides timely, compassionate support and information to people who are experiencing infertility and to increase awareness of infertility issues through public education and advocacy.

 The InterNational Council on Infertility Information Dissemination, INC. (INCIID – pronounced “inside”) is a nonprofit organization that helps individuals and couples explore their family-building options.
 INCIID provides current information and immediate support regarding the diagnosis, treatment, and prevention of infertility and pregnancy loss, and offers guidance to those considering adoption or child-free lifestyles.

-Still Standing Magazine – an online magazine focusing on encouraging women, men and even children to embrace life, connecting hearts around the world who have similar life experiences and becoming a resource for friends, family and even medical professionals, to know how to support someone enduring child loss and/or infertility.
+Trying Again: A Guide to Pregnancy After Miscarriage, Stillbirth, and Infant Loss – a book focusing on encouraging women, men and even children to embrace life, connecting hearts around the world who have similar life experiences and becoming a resource for friends, family and even medical professionals, to know how to support someone enduring child loss and/or infertility.